keunlee/sample-fullstack-app/backend-nodejs/README.md

 ### Database Setup

 1. locate the following folder `database` and execute the sql scripts `create.sql` and `schema.sql`, in that order, against your postgresql database.
+(Skip this step if you've done this already)
 2. locate the file `package.json` and modify the `database` fields w/in it to match your database environment. it should look something like this:

 ```json